-Problem-solver first, love working with creators who have big ideas and visions.
-I have experience on the technical side with label releases including Atlantic/Big Beat, Columbia, Geffen, Interscope, OWSLA, Ultra, and many independents.
-Official remixes include Maroon 5, DJ Snake, Rihanna, CharliXCX, Alessia Cara, 6LACK, and 070 Shake.
+I'm a problem-solver first and enjoy working most with creatives on their biggest ideas.
+Experience on the technical side includes Big Beat, Columbia, Geffen, Interscope, OWSLA, Ultra, and many independent labels and artists.
+Technical work on official remixes include Maroon 5, DJ Snake, Rihanna, CharliXCX, Alessia Cara, 6LACK, and 070 Shake.

-I've been producing and working in electronic music styles for about 10 years but my original influences to start working in music were rock, metal, and punk.
+I've been producing and working with various styles of music for over 10 years but my first influences were rock, metal, and punk.

-With audio production and engineering, I use both cutting-edge new tech as well as tried and true classic software emulations of legendary hardware.
-This provides a perfect mix of old and new to allow for a signature vibe and energy in your projects.
+With audio production and engineering, I utilize both cutting-edge tech as well as tried-and-true classic emulations of legendary hardware (until I can afford the real things).
+This means a perfect mix of old and new to create a signature vibe and energy in your projects.
+If you have specific plugins/styles you want me to try, please let me know.

 Let's get in touch and discuss your project and go from there - don't hesitate to reach out and ask any questions you may have.
 Looking forward!